Appalachian State vs. Marshall NCAA Football Odds, Plays and Insights | September 23, 2021

 - Mountaineers games have an average total of 55.2 points this season, 3.8 fewer than Thursday's over/under.

-- In 2021, games involving the Thundering Herd have averaged a total of 52.3 points, 6.7 fewer than this game's set over/under.
+- The 52.3 PPG average total in Thundering Herd games this season is 6.7 points fewer than this game's over/under.

 Appalachian State Stats and Trends